MechMindRobotics/mecheye_cpp_samples/profiler/PrintProfilerStatus/README.md

    sudo ./PrintProfilerStatus
    ```

-4. Enter the index of the camera to which you want to connect, and press the Enter key.
+4. Enter the index of the laser profiler to which you want to connect, and press the Enter key.
 The obtained files are saved to `/PrintProfilerStatus/build`.